SeedDMS/go-cupsbackend/README.md

 backend read the configuration file `.seeddms-cups.yaml` from either `/etc/seeddms-cups` or the user's home directory.

-The user is
-the person issuing the print job.
+The user is the person issuing the print job.
 If both, the cups server (having the seeddms backend installed) and the client run on the same computer, the user will be an existent user on the system and the backend can easily access the user's home directory and read the configuration file.
-But if the client runs on a different computer, the user is likely to be somebody not available on the server.
-Actually, if the client is for example a mobile phone, the user name is often just be set to the name of the phone.
-So, printing from your 'Redmi Note 8T' will set the user to 'Redmi Note 8T'.
-In any of those cases the backend will not find the user's home directory and therefore will read the system wide configuration.
-Since version 0.0.2 the location of the configuration file can also be user dependent in `/etc/seeddms-cups/<username>/printers.yaml`.
+But if the client runs on a different computer, the user is likely to be somebody not available on the cups server.
+Actually, if the client is for example a mobile phone, the user name is often just be set to the model name of the phone.
+Unfortunately, this name cannot be changed.
+So, printing from your 'Redmi Note 8T' will set the user to 'Redmi Note 8T', but other phones may have more cryptic model names.
+In any of those cases the backend will not find the user's home directory (unless there is by accident a user with that unusual name) and therefore will read the system wide configuration.
+Since version 0.0.2 the path of the configuration file can also be user dependent in `/etc/seeddms-cups/<username>/printers.yaml`.
+Needless to say, that this way of choosing the configuration can be quite dangerous and may enable users to upload documents into SeedDMS which are not allowed to.
+Hence, always check the uploaded documents in SeedDMS before processing them any further.

 This configuration file may contain several sections.
 Each for a configured printer in cups.
 If none of the section names match the